ArshdeepSinghWalia/java/README.md

 # java
 daily code practice
-practice is the key to get a hold on any language.
+Practice is the key to get a hold on any language.
+This is the added line in branch version of master.